immutable/imx-core-sdk-golang/README.md

 * Getting started, see [Developer Docs](https://docs.x.immutable.com/docs/welcome/)
 * See the [API reference documentation](https://docs.x.immutable.com/reference) for more information on our API's.
 * Reference docs related to this (Golang imx core) SDK can be found [here](https://docs.x.immutable.com/sdk-docs/core-sdk-golang/overview)

+The following code snippets talk about how to get setup and use the various sections of the Golang SDK for most common use cases.
+Any questions that are not covered here please reach out to team.
+See [Getting Help](#getting-help)

 ## Installation

 The supported go versions are 1.18 or above.